Financial Incentives and Benefits

 If you are an employer in Ontario and would like to provide valuable work experience you may qualify for a significant tax break – from 25 to 30 per cent of eligible expenses up to a maximum of $3,000 for each four-month work term a student completes.

 - Conestoga’s co-operative education programs qualify for the Government of Ontario’s Co-operative Education Tax Credit.

 - The CETC is a refundable tax credit for employers equal to 25 per cent (30 per cent for businesses with payrolls less than $400,000) of the salaries and wages paid to eligible post-secondary students in a qualifying co-op work term of at least 10 consecutive weeks.
 A maximum tax credit of $3,000 is available per student per four-month qualifying work term.

 - Letters confirming eligible co-op student employment are available online at the end of each co-op term (September, May or January) through the employer’s MyCareer account.

 For additional details about the CETC, please see the Co-operative Education Tax Credit (pdf).

-In November 2017, the Government of Canada announced a $73-million investment in the Student Work-Integrated Learning Program to create 10,000 paid student work placements through 2021.
+In November 2017, the Government of Canada announced a $73-million investment in the Student Work-Integrated Learning Program (SWILP) to create 11,500 paid student work placements through 2021.
 The program is now called the Student Work Placement Program (SWPP).